ML Monitoring

 • Predicted value

-• Data size required to be able to measure a metric accurately
+• Data size required to accurately measure a metric

-• Depends on metric and threshold for the accuracy of that metric.
+• Depends on the metric and threshold for the accuracy of that metric

 • Example: